 Higurashi When They Cry by Jirou Suzuki & Ryukishi07

 Higurashi When They Cry is a horror manga by Jirou Suzuki and Ryukishi07 and it is a must-have on this list.
 It isn’t just one of the best horror series, but it’s one of the best mystery manga too.
 It is about a group of friends and their interactions with each other in a small village called Hinamizawa.
-They have fun together, but there are dark secrets lurking beneath the surface that will change their lives as they know it for good.
+They have fun together, but dark secrets are lurking beneath the surface that will change their lives as they know it for good.

 I enjoyed Higurashi When They Cry because it has a lot of interesting elements in its story.
 I will say though that it starts off feeling a lot like a slice of life, but it introduces some unexpected horrors as the story progresses.
 It’s very psychological and it has supernatural elements as well, so there’s a little bit of everything in this story.
 There are gripping plot twists, unexpected developments, and more.